SShiemi/KettleAndroidAPP/RaspberryPi/README.md

 ### Reservation Logic

-Various events change the status of hte reservations, along the way.
+Various events change the status of the reservations, along the way.
 All changes are going to be noted below

 #### Approve/Rejection logic